-Providing innovative solutions and delivering quality services
+Providing innovative solutions and delivering quality services responsibly

-Telecommunications products and services have the power to enhance the lives of our customers and serve the public good.
+Bell recognizes that our infrastructure is critical to the health, safety, security and economic well-being of our customers and Canadians in general.
 As the country's largest communications company, Bell has a responsibility to make its services accessible to all members of society.
 Through our strategic imperative to invest in broadband networks and services, Bell is the builder of Canada’s communications infrastructure, growing broadband connectivity faster and extending it farther than any other company.

-- At the end of 2011, our 4G HSPA+ network covered 97.5% of the Canadian population.
+- At the end of 2012, our 4G HSPA+ network covered 97.9% of the Canadian population.